Check your demerit point total

 Demerit point warning notice

-The warning notice shows:
+The notice shows:

 • offence details

-• the date each offence was committed
+• date each offence was comitted

-• what to do if you receive a disqualification notice
+• what to do if you receive a disqualification notice.

 • licence status